braathen/qv-webticket/README.md

 PM> Install-Package QvWebTicket
 ```

+Make sure to reference the QvWebTicket.dll file in the project and add appropriate using statements to your code.

 ### Getting Started

 The code example here is more or less what is needed to retrieve a webticket and a redirection url where to forward the user to.
 Some additional parameters and features are available in other sections below.